Unit # 1

-Learn about the essential additional skills needed for various Animal Assisted Intervention roles and how to organise a successful Animal Assisted Intervention session.
+Learn about the essential additional skills needed for various Animal Assisted Intervention roles and how to organize a successful Animal Assisted Intervention session.

 minimum student age: 16 years

-As part of this qualification, we include online live lectures/webinars that are interactive, informative and participatory.
+As part of this qualification, we include online Webinars.

 Online training negates the need for travel or overnight accommodation in many cases and also allows access to overseas students.
 The teaching for this unit ensures your learning meets the assessment criteria for the qualification